36th ANNUAL CLEVELAND IRISH CULTURAL FESTIVAL

 LIST OF 2018 ENTERTAINERS:

-Gaelic Storm, Scythian, Eileen Ivers, The Druids, The Fitzgeralds, Derek Warfield & Young Wolfe Tones, The Byrne Brothers, Cassie & Maggie, Tallymore, David Curley Band, Marys Lane, The New Barleycorn, Brigid’s Cross, One Shot Paddy, Dennis Doyle, Dermot Henry, Andrew McManus, Kilroy Ceili Band, Ballinloch… And more!
+Gaelic Storm, Scythian, Eileen Ivers, The Byrne Brothers, The Fitzgeralds, The Boys from the County Hell, The Druids, Derek Warfield & Young Wolfe Tones, Susan McCann, Cassie & Maggie, Tallymoore, David Curley Band, Marys Lane, The New Barleycorn, Brigid’s Cross, One Shot Paddy, Dennis Doyle, Dermot Henry, Andrew McManus, Kilroy Ceili Band, Ballinloch… And more!

 ABOUT THE FESTIVAL